Aceinna/docs_openrtk/useOpenRTK/APP.rst

 ======

 OpenRTK Tool is work for Aceinna OpenRTK app.
-APP get RTCM/NMEA data from bluetooth in RTK, and then send to Aceinna server,after the calculation of the server, the data is returned, and then written to the device.
+APP get RTCM/NMEA data from bluetooth in RTK, and then send to Aceinna server, after the calculation of the server, the data is returned, and then written to the device.
 The RTK device will calibrate according to the data.